Edgeberry/Edgeberry/README.md

   "version": "1.2.0",
   "description": "What it does",

   "ui":       { "port": 1880 },
-  "service": { "unit": "myapp.service", "supports": ["restart", "stop", "reload"] }
+  "service":  { "unit": "myapp.service", "supports": ["restart", "stop", "reload"] },
+  "branding": { "logo": "assets/logo.png", "mark": "assets/favicon.ico" }
 }
 ```

-The manifest carries what is settled when you install: the port your web server listens on, and the systemd unit Edgeberry may act on.
-That gets you two things.
+The manifest carries what is settled when you install: the port your web server listens on, the systemd unit Edgeberry may act on, and the artwork the interface should wear.
+That gets you three things.

 **Lifecycle** — the Device Hub can restart, stop, start and reload your application, limited to the actions you list in `supports`.